qbwc/qbwc/README.md

 Use the [Onscreen Reference for Intuit Software Development Kits](https://developer-static.intuit.com/qbSDK-current/Common/newOSR/index.html) (use Format: qbXML) to see request and response formats to use in your jobs.
 Use underscored, lowercased versions of all tags (e.g. `customer_query_rq`, not `CustomerQueryRq`).

+### Requests via code block ###

+In order to access local variables for a request, you can optionally provide a code block to QBWC.add_job.
+If provided, this code block can return a single qbxml request, or an array of qbxml requests.
+The code block is evaluated only when the job is added.

+If the requests method returns a non-nil value, then this value will be used to create the request and the value returned from the code block will be ignored.

 ### Check versions ###

 If you want to return server version or check client version you can override server_version_response or check_client_version methods in your controller.
-Check QB web connector guide for allowed responses.
+Check QB web connector guide for allowed responses. s
 ## Contributing to qbwc

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet